Common issues and questions for porting

 - Common issues

-- Don’t cancel your telephone service with the losing provider.
+- Do not cancel your telephone service with your current service provider.
 You may be at risk of losing your telephone numbers if your contract is terminated before the transfer request has been completed.
-Once your transfer is complete, please contact your losing provider to discuss your old service.
+Once your transfer is complete, please contact your old service provider to discuss your service.

-- The information you provide must match exactly what’s on record with your losing supplier.
-If in doubt, please contact your losing supplier for further details.
+- The information you provide must match exactly what is on record with your current service provider.
+If in doubt, please contact your current service provider for further details.

 - If you have broadband installed on any of your porting telephone numbers, you will lose your broadband service once the number port completes.
 Contact your broadband service provider to go through your options prior to submitting your porting request to Zoom.

 - If you have alarm monitoring services installed on any of your telephone numbers, you may find the number port request is rejected until the alarm monitoring services are moved to another line or ceased if you no longer need them.
 Contact your alarm service provider for assistance prior to submitting your number porting request to Zoom.